 - Simple Programmings: Spark exposes a simple, abstract API, and natively supports Java, Scala, and Python.
 Users can get started by using programming within a shell for both Scala and Python, allowing them to explore data interactively.

-- Extensible: Spark serves as the foundation for many higher-level projects, such as Shark (SQL), MLLib (machine learning), GraphX (graph), and Spark Streaming (streaming).
+- Extensible: Spark serves as the foundation for many higher-level projects, such as Spark SQL, MLLib (machine learning), GraphX (graph), and Spark Streaming (streaming analytics).
 Each of these applications is implemented as a library on top of Spark, allowing developers to write jobs that take advantage of two or more projects simultaneously.

 Anatomy of a Spark Job